johnhamrick/P1/readme.md

 This project establishes and tests the infrastructure required for the remaining 3 projects in the course.
 Project 1 teaches us the steps and pieces required to publish server-side web applications.

-There is no demo of P1.
+There is no demo of Project 1.

 There are no test credentials for this project.